Tasks

 The update endpoint accepts the same parameters as task creation, applying only the fields you provide while preserving existing values for omitted fields.
 This partial update capability makes it easy to modify specific aspects of a task without affecting its other configurations.

 When you update a task's schedule, the system automatically recalculates the next run time based on the new schedule.
+Updating a task's timezone also triggers recalculation so the next execution remains aligned with the intended local time.
 This ensures that schedule changes take effect immediately and tasks execute at the correct times according to your updated configuration.

 To update a task, send a POST request with the fields you want to modify: